mhoffrog/onedev-manual/pages/concurrent-jobs.md

   ![Get Files To Process](../images/get-files-to-process.png)

-1. Edit build spec to add _Generate Files_ job.
+1. Edit build spec of a project to add _Generate Files_ job.
 For demonstration purpose, we simply create some empty files:

   ![Commands To Generate Files](../images/commands-to-generate-files.png)